-Durable medical equipment (DME) (continued) You pay High Option Standard Option Not covered: All charges All charges • Equipment replacements provided less than 3 years after the last one we covered • Air conditioners, humidifiers, dehumidifiers, purifiers • Safety, hygiene, convenience, and exercise equipment and supplies • Lifts, such as seat, chair or van lifts Computer devices to assist with communications Computer programs of any type • Other items that do not meet the definition of durable medical equipment Home health services Private duty nursing care for covered services of a registered nurse (R.N.), licensed practical nurse (L.P.N.), or licensed vocational nurse (L.V.N.) when: PPO: 10% of the Plan allowance and all charges in excess of the 50 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 25 visit limitatio • prescribed by the attending physician; New DDO: 500/ of the Dise New DDO: 500/ of the Disr • the physician indicates the length of time the services are needed; and Non-PPO: 50% of the Plan allowance and any difference between our allowance and the Non-PPO: 50% of the Plan allowance and any difference between our allowance and th • the physician identifies the specific professional skills required by the patient and the medical necessity for the services. billed amount and all charges in excess of the 50 visit limitation billed amount and all charges in excess of the 25 visit limitation Note: Preauthorization is required for home nursing care.
-Contact Cigna/CareAllies at 1-800/887-9735.
+Benefit Description You Pay Home health services High Option Standard Option Private duty nursing care for covered services of a registered nurse (R.N.), licensed practical nurse (L.P.N.) or licensed vocational nurse (L.V.N.) when: prescribed by the attending physician; the physician indicates the length of time the services are needed; and the physician identifies the specific professional skills required by the patient and the medical necessity for the services.
+Note: Prior authorization is required for home nursing care.
+Contact Cigna/CareAllies at 800-887-9735.
 See Other services on page 17 for additional information.
-Benefits are limited to 50 visits per person, per calendar year under High Option and 25 visits per person, per calendar year under Standard Option .
-Note: Each visit taking 4 hours or less is counted as one visit.
+Benefits are limited to 50 visits per person, per calendar year under Standard Option.
+Note: Each visit taking 4 hours or less is counted as one PPO: 10% of the Plan allowance and all charges in excess of the 50 visit limitation Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation PPO: 15% of the Plan allowance and all charges in excess of the 25 visit limitation Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 25 visit limitation visit.
 If a visit exceeds 4 hours, each 4 hours or fraction is counted as a separate visit.
-Not covered: All charges All charges Home health aide services Inpatient private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family • Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication • Any charges in excess of the 50 visit High Option or 25 visit Standard Option plan limitation for covered private duty nursing care
+Not covered: All charges All charges Home health aide services Inpatient private duty nursing Nursing care requested by, or for the convenience of, the patient or the patient's family; • Services primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship, or giving oral medication • Any charges in excess of the 50 visit High Option or 25 visit Standard Option plan limitation for covered private duty nursing care